jtheisen/moldinium/readme.md

 ## Collections and default values

 The Moldinium type creator also allows to ensure defaults to non-nullable properties of certain types.
-Besides the common case of `String`s (which are then defaulted to the empty string), this is mostly a concern with collections.
+After the common case of `String`s (which are then defaulted to the empty string), this is mostly a concern with collections.